Updated July 27, 2023

 object to a PDF file named "table_example.pdf".
 The saved file is shown below:

-To extract data from PDF tables, we first need to open the document using the PdfDocument
+To extract data from PDF tables, open the document using the PdfDocument

 object and then use the ExtractAllText